 Well, it is also said that the Nyatapola was made that high because the king wanted it to be seen from his palace.

 Earthquakes and the Renovations

-Nepal is such a place where the possibility of occurring earthquakes is so high.
-That Kathmandu, the capital of Nepal, thus is counted among those top 10 cities of the world which have a high risk of damage via earthquake.
+Nepal is such a place where the possibility of earthquakes occurring is so high.
+Kathmandu, the capital of Nepal, is thus counted among the top 10 cities in the world that have a high risk of damage via earthquake.

 - Starting with the earthquake of 1835 A.D (1891 B.S.), it didn’t affect Nyatapola that much either at that time.
 Indeed the Nyatapola was 131 years old, then.

 - Then, the earthquake of 1934 A.D.
 (1990 B.S.) took place which assuredly damaged the uppermost tier of the temple.
 But, the nearest temple of Nyatapola i.e. Bhairavnath temple was razed to its roots by that earthquake.
 Based on that incident, a very popular adage was raised, which was like “Nyatapola chata maru, Bhaila: Dyo patta maru“.
 And, this term exactly means the then situation of Nyatapola and Bhairavanath temple, where, “Nyatapola lost its one uppermost tier but Bhairavnath temple, it was disappeared down to the earth”.